openmrs/openmrs-esm-core/docs/main/creating_a_microfrontend.md

 ## Integrating into your application

-Once you've created a microfrontend, you'll want to integrate it into your application.
+Once you've created a frontend module, you'll want to integrate it into your application.
 There are two steps for doing so.

-First, publish your microfrontend package to NPM.
+First, publish your frontend module package to NPM.
 See [Release and Deployment](../getting_started/release_and_deployment.md) for more information.
 At the end, your package should be visible on npm.js, like [`@openmrs/esm-login-app`](https://www.npmjs.com/package/@openmrs/esm-login-app).